 Mobile SLF observers

 Some SLF observers provide data from throughout the Swiss Alps.
 They submit their reports whenever they have information of interest from their respective location.
-We make a distinction between two types:

 The extent of the Swiss Alps and regional differences mean that the official observers can never cover everything.
 As a result, the avalanche warning service also relies on reports from private individuals.
 Therefore, we would like to encourage everyone to submit their own observations – thank you very much!

 In addition to the avalanches reported by the observers, avalanche accidents are reported by the rescue services.
 Furthermore, avalanche maps of various skiing areas and the data from automatic avalanche detection systems are available to the members of the avalanche service.

 Layering and snowpack stability have a major impact on the avalanche danger but are difficult to ascertain.
 To address this, at the start and middle of the month specially trained SLF observers spread across the Swiss Alps.
 Each produces around 40 flat-field profiles at set measuring sites and also some 40 slope profiles, using for example stability tests ('Rutschblock' tests) on representative test slopes.